 My experience in local government during the COVID-19 pandemic has convinced me that we can choose the latter.
 In the span of one remarkable year, the local government of a small rural county in Northern California invented a social safety net out of scratch and distributed free health care services to all — regardless of insurance coverage or immigration status — all while prioritizing the most vulnerable.
 There I saw glimmers of the country that believes in government and its ability to do big things.
 There I saw my government and my people brought together at last.
 Yolo County had figured out how to bring its most essential and invisible workers into the fold of our democracy.
 You have to ask: Why don’t we do this all the time?

-Antonio De Loera-Brust is special assistant to U.S. Secretary of State Antony Blinken.
+Antonio De Loera-Brust is director of communications for the United Farm Workers.
+He previously was special assistant to U.S. Secretary of State Antony Blinken.
 Raised in Yolo Co., California, he was a public policy fellow with the Congressional Hispanic Caucus Institute in 2018–19.

 We asked photographer Bryan Meltz to accompany Antonio De Loera-Brust on his visit to Yolo Co., and to share her reflections on what she saw there. —The Editor